Radial gauge charts in Power BI

-Use formatting options to manually set Minimum, Maximum, and Target values
+Use manual format options to set Minimum, Maximum, and Target values

 Remove Max of Gross Sales from the Maximum value well.

-Expand the Gauge axis and enter values for Min and Max.
+Expand Gauge axis and enter values for Min and Max.

 When the Target field appears under Gauge axis, enter a value.